 Each of these threats, including software patents, software patent “deals” like the Novell-Microsoft agreement, and DRM represent threats generally to software.
 Because these threats also affect medical software, by implication they also threaten medicine itself.
-Electronic Health Records (EHR), and all of the satellite software that attaches to EHR software will play a central role in the future of medicine.
+Electronic Health Records (EHR), such as the one found at www.HealthFusion.com, and all of the satellite software that attaches to EHR software will play a central role in the future of medicine.
 As the global understanding available in medical science continues to expand it will become impossible for doctors, without the aid of information systems, to keep abreast of all the information that potentially impacts their patients.
 Medical Schools that fail to recognize this will graduate physicians who are unable to keep up with the flood of new advances that will take place over the next century.
 In the future, doctors without basic medical informatics training will be unable to effectively practice medicine.

 In that future, software freedom is a central issue in the progression of medicine itself.
 In that future, there will be further threats to software freedom.
 The Free Software Foundation is in a position to be able to continue to address those issues with updates to the GPL.
 No other license is both designed with software freedom in mind and has the resources needed to actually make software freedom in the future a reality.

 If you must use another license: